Azure/azure-relay-node/README.md

 # Azure Relay Hybrid Connections for Node.JS

-This repository contains Node modules and samples for the Hybrid Connections feature of the Microsoft Azure Relay, a capability pilar of the Azure Service Bus platform.
+This repository contains Node packages and samples for the Hybrid Connections feature of the Microsoft Azure Relay, a capability pilar of the Azure Service Bus platform.

-Azure Relay is one of the key capability pillars of the Azure Service Bus platform.
-Hybrid Connections is a secure, open-protocol evolution of the existing Relay service that has been available in Azure since the beginning.
-Hybrid Connections is based on HTTP and WebSockets.
+Hybrid Connections is a secure, open-protocol evolution of the existing Service Bus Relay service that has been available in Azure since the beginning and handles millions of connections daily.

 Hybrid Connections allows establishing bi-directional, binary stream communication between two networked applications, whereby either or both of the parties can reside behind NATs or Firewalls.
+Hybrid Connections is based on HTTP(S) and WebSockets.

-## Functional Principles
+## How it works

 For Node, the code in the repository allows a **publicly discoverable and reachable** WebSocket server to be hosted on any machine that has outbound access to the Internet, and specifically to the Microsoft Azure Relay service in the chosen region, via HTTPS port 443.

-The WebSocket server code will look instantly familiar as it is directly based on and integrated with the most most popular existing WebSocket modules in the Node universe: "ws" and "websocket".
+The WebSocket server code will look instantly familiar as it is directly based on and integrated with two of the most popular existing WebSocket packages in the Node universe: "ws" and "websocket".

 ``` JS